B.S. in Athletic Training

 The practice of athletic training encompasses the prevention, examination and diagnosis, treatment and rehabilitation of emergent, acute, subacute and chronic neuromusculoskeletal conditions and certain medical conditions in order to minimize subsequent impairments, functional limitations, disability and societal limitations.

 Athletic trainers’ work setting can include high schools, colleges, universities, professional sports teams, hospitals, rehabilitation clinics, physicians’ offices, corporate and industrial institutions, the military and the performing arts.
-Regardless of their work enviornment, athletic trainers practice athletic training (or provide athletic training services) according to their education and state practice act.
+Regardless of their work environment, athletic trainers practice athletic training (or provide athletic training services) according to their education and state practice act.

 Admission & Application Process